blekmus/archive/docs/pages/system/general.md

 ## Whitelisting

 Whitelisting a command or set of commands for a group allows anyone who's in it to run them without `sudo`.
-This is done by creating a new file inside of `/etc/sudoers.d`[^2].
+This is done by creating a new file inside of `/etc/sudoers.d`.
+[Source](https://askubuntu.com/questions/930768/adding-local-content-in-etc-sudoers-d-instead-of-directly-modifying-sodoers-fi)

 ```bash
 sudo visudo -f "/etc/sudoers.d/<file-name>"
 ```

-Inside it the following properties whitelists the app[^3].
+Inside it the following properties whitelists the app.
 Remember to give the abs path for the application.
 Use `which <app-name>` to find it.
+[Source](https://askubuntu.com/questions/692701/allowing-user-to-run-systemctl-systemd-services-without-password)

 ```properties
 Cmnd_Alias <SET-NAME> = <abs-app-path> command, <apb-app-path> command